techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_01/Exercise_01.md

 1. Device is listed under available devices.
 Select the new device and click on the "**+**" sign to create a new sensor
 	![](images/21.png)

-1. In the General Information section, enter a name such as "**EKT-Sensor**", select Sensor Type you have created earlier (i.e. EKTProfile\_XX, where XX must be replaced with your group number) and ignore the Alternate ID as it's optional.
+1. In the General Information section, enter a name such as "**EKT-Sensor**", select Sensor Type you have created earlier (i.e. EKTProfile\_XX, where **XX** must be replaced with your workstation ID) and ignore the Alternate ID as it's optional.
 This EKT-Sensor automatically provides temperature, light measurements and it also supports a buzzer actuator: these are the capabilities we have previously defined.
 Once done click on **Add**
 	![](images/22.png)

 1. The new sensor is created and you should be able to see the **EKT-Sensor** under the **Sensors** tab of the Paho\_Client\_XX device onboarded earlier